25 Best Costco Wines [Top Recommendations in 2023]

-Having been aged in oak casks for 16 months, this delightful wine is usually found for sale at around $20, but here you can get it at a fraction of the price at just $13.
+Having been aged in oak casks for 16 months, this delightful wine is usually found for sale at around $20, but here you can get it at a fraction of the price at just $14.

 This wine has an impressive family heritage.
 The Benziger family were among the earliest pioneers of sustainable farming when they set up their winery in California almost four decades ago.

 The family’s vineyards have a vibrant ecosystem thanks to the butterflies, birds, cows and sheep that live there and as a result, the vines thrive, producing juicy, rich grapes which are packed with flavor.

-With its 14.5% alcohol content, this cabernet sauvignon tantalizes the palate with its ripe, fruity aroma with its touches of chocolate and vanilla, all topped with plenty of spice.
+This Cabernet Sauvignon tantalizes the palate with its ripe, fruity aroma with its touches of chocolate and vanilla, all topped with plenty of spice.